Agile Results is a simple productivity system to help you be more and achieve more in work and life.

-By adopting The Rule of 3; the Monday Vision, Daily Outcomes, Friday Reflection pattern; and the life Hot Spots, you establish a rhythm of results and achieve work life balance.
+By adopting The Rule of 3, the Monday Vision, Daily Outcomes, Friday Reflection pattern, and the Life Hot Spots framework, you establish a rhythm of results and achieve work life balance.

 Agile Results is action-oriented with an emphasis on outcomes over activities, while supporting continuous growth and learning.